 Dimitrij Kowalsky

-Dimitrij Kowalsky over 5 years ago
+Dimitrij Kowalsky almost 6 years ago

 The best introduction to git I ever read!
 Thank you.
 The only thing I am missing (but it might be outside of the scope) is to see a comparison of what we have in local repository with what is in remote repository in terms of changes to a file.